exercism/x86-64-assembly/concepts/basics/about.md

 sum:
     ; first argument is passed in rdi
     ; second argument is passed in rsi
-    ; return is passed in rax
+    ; return value is placed in rax

     mov rax, rdi ; rax is now equal to rdi add rax, rsi ; rax = rax + rsi